CosmWasm/wasmd/x/wasm/IBC.md

-Establishing *Clients* and *Connections* is out of the scope of this module and must be created by the same means as for `ibc-transfer` (via the cli or otherwise). `x/wasm` will bind one or more *Ports* to handle messages for the contracts.
-How *Channels* are established is an open question for discussion.
+Establishing *Clients* and *Connections* is out of the scope of this module and must be created by the same means as for `ibc-transfer` (via the cli or otherwise). `x/wasm` will bind a unique *Port* for each "IBC Enabled" contract.

-The following actions are only available for `IBCEnabled` contracts:
+An "IBC Enabled" contract may dispatch the following messages not available to other contracts:

+* `IBCSendMsg` - this sends an IBC packet over an established channel.
+* `IBCOpenChannel` - given a ConnectionID and a remote Port, this will request to open a new channel with the given chain
+* `IBCCloseChannel` - given an existing channelID bound to this contract's Port, initiate the closing sequence and reject all pending packets.

-* Dispatch `IBCSendMsg` - this sends an IBC packet over an established channel.
-This is returned from `handle` just like any other `CosmosMsg` (For mocks, we will trigger this externally, later only valid contract addresses should be able to do so).
+They are returned from `handle` just like any other `CosmosMsg` (For mocks, we will trigger this externally, later only valid contract addresses should be able to do so).

+An "IBC Enabled" contract must support the following callbacks from the runtime (we will likely multiplex many over one wasm export, as we do with handle, but these are the different calls we must support):

+Packet Lifecycle:

-* Handle `IBCRecvPacket` - when another chain sends a packet destined to an IBCEnabled contract, this will be routed to the proper contract and call an exposed function for this purpose.
+* `IBCRecvPacket` - when another chain sends a packet destined to an IBCEnabled contract, this will be routed to the proper contract and call an exposed function for this purpose.
-* Handle `IBCAckPacket` - The original sender of `IBCSendMsg` will get this callback eventually if the message was successfully processed on the other chain
+* `IBCPacketAck` - The original sender of `IBCSendMsg` will get this callback eventually if the message was successfully processed on the other chain (this implies using an envelope for the IBC acknowledge message, so the Go code can differentiate between success and error)
-* Handle `IBCErrorPacket` - The original sender of `IBCSendMsg` will get this callback eventually if the message failed to be processed on the other chain (for any reason)
+* `IBCPacketFailed` - The original sender of `IBCSendMsg` will get this callback eventually if the message failed to be processed on the other chain (for timeout, closed channel, or the other side returning an error message in the IBC acknowledgement)

+Channel Lifecycle Hooks:

+* `OnChanOpenTry` - this is called when another chain attempts to open a channel with this contract.
+It provides the protocol versions that the initiate expects, and the contract can reject it or accept it and return the protocol version it will communicate with.
+* `OnChanOpenConfirm` - this is called when the other party has agreed to the channel and all negotiation is over.
+This will be called exactly once for any established channel, and the contract should record these open channels in the internal state.
+* `OnChanClosed` - this is called when an existing channel is closed for any reason, allowing the client to update the state there.
+  This will (likely? @cwgoes?) be accompanied by `IBCPacketFailed` callbacks for all the in-progress packets that were not processed before it closed, as well as all pending acks.

+We may want to expose some basic queries of IBC State to the contract.
+We should check if this is useful to the contract and if it opens up any possible DoS:

+* `ListMyChannels` - return a list of all channel IDs (along with remote PortID) that are bound to this contract's Port.
+* `ListPendingPackets` - given a channelID owned by the contract, return all packets in that channel, that were sent by this chain, for which no acknowledgement or timeout has been received

 For mocks, all the `IBCxxxPacket` commands are routed to some Golang stub handler, but containing the contract address, so we can perform contract-specific actions for each packet.

-There are open questions on how exactly the various `IBCxxPacket` messages are routed to a contract, as well as related to the channel lifecycle.
-(Can a contract open a channel?
-How do we allow contracts to participate in protocol version negotiation when establishing a channel?)

 ## Ports and Channels

-There are two main proposals on how to map these concepts to contracts.
-We will describe both in detail, with arguments pro and contra, to select one approach.
+We decided on "one port per contract", especially after the IBC team raised the max length on port names to allow `wasm-<bech32 address>` to be a valid port.
+Here are the arguments for "one port for x/wasm" vs "one port per contract"

 ### One Port per Contract